 Over the course of 2006 I focused on attracting more readers to my blog, grew my email newsletter and made more money with affiliate marketing and sponsors.

-After about six months of looking for a buyer, the sale finalized in June.
+After about six months of looking for a buyer, the sale finalized in June (you can read How I Sold My Business For $100,000 for more details).
 From then on I made the decision to focus only on my blogging business.

 That same year I decided to create a training product of my own.
 I wanted to teach people about how to make money with blogs, based on what I had done in the previous two years to reach an average of $5,000 a month.
 By this stage maintaining my blog only required a couple of hours work per day, so I figured this style of online business would appeal to a lot of people.